-- 8 Opportunities to Live and Work within Communities - 12 Support Safe, Healthy and Inclusive Communities - 14 Create Accessible Environments - 15 Provide Cultural, Leisure and Sporting Facilities
+Strategic 8 - Opportunities to Live and Work within Communities 12 - Support Safe, Healthy and Inclusive Communities 14 - Create Accessible Environments 15 - Provide Cultural, Leisure and Sporting Facilities 15 - Provide Cultural, Leisure and Sporting racinties

 Strategic objectives of the District Plan form the principles which seek to support sustainable communities which are safe, healthy and inclusive, creating environments that are accessible to all members and encourage opportunities to walk, cycle and ride to common destinations.
 Paragraph 105 of the National Planning Policy Framework (NPPF) encourages significant growth to be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes, helping to reduce congestion and emissions, and improve air quality and public health.
 National Design Guidance notes that the patterns of movement of people are integral to well-designed places.
 A well-designed movement network should limit the impacts of car use by prioritising and encouraging walking, cycling and public transport, in line with the movement hierarchy to ensure sustainable travel is taken into account from the outset of any new proposal.